Nei1TH/DeadlineMonitor/README.md

 ## Features

-- **Privacy First**: Your data lives in a local JSON file.
+- **Data Storage**: Your data lives in a local JSON file.
 You choose where to store it (Documents, iCloud Drive, etc.).
 - **Urgency Color Coding**: Visual cues help you prioritize:
   - 🔵 **Blue**: > 2 weeks left
   - 🟢 **Green**: > 1 week left